Global Health at MUSC

 Implementing Telemental Health Programs in Low Resourced Contexts in Latin America and the Caribbean

 Telehealth offers an innovative way to address significant gaps in access to care; however, implementation in low resourced contexts can be particularly challenging.
-Join this session to learn how telehealth has impacted equity and inclusion for underserved youth in trauma-focused services in Colombia and Puerto Rico.
+This session explained how telehealth has impacted equity and inclusion for underserved youth in trauma-focused services in Colombia and Puerto Rico.
 Panelists will explore ways to increase equity in access to telehealth services; implementation and dissemination efforts for providing training and technical assistance for trauma-focused telehealth programs in low resourced contexts; and clinical perspectives of implementing telehealth in global contexts with trauma-exposed youth.

 Regan Stewart, Ph.D.